Salford Red Devils say they need a boost in season ticket sales to help them survive 2021.

-As it stands, only around 75 per cent of the total season ticket sales planned for have been bought, which needs to be much higher by the time of the potential return of fans in May.
+As it stands, only around 75 per cent of the total season ticket sales planned for have been bought.

 From the top

-The community club has no benefactor to bail them out which leaves them vulnerable should season tickets and sponsorship not pick up significantly.
+The community club has no benefactor to bail them out, which leaves them vulnerable should season tickets and sponsorship not pick up significantly.

 The club hope, now fixtures have been announced, people will start to believe they will see some live-action and respond accordingly.

-The managing director is really concerned not to fall too far behind given the momentum building from a fabulous couple of years with Grand Final and Wembley appearances.
+The managing director is concerned not to fall too far behind given the momentum building from a fabulous couple of years with Grand Final and Wembley appearances.

-Salford will miss out on income for three home games before round 7, when fans will hopefully fill the stands at the AJ Bell Stadium once again.
+Salford will miss out on income for three home games before round 7 when fans will hopefully fill the stands at the AJ Bell Stadium once again.

 However, round 7 sees Salford host an early-season clash with last seasons League Leader’s Shield winner and Grand Finalists, Wigan Warriors.

-Red Devil recap
+Red Devils recap

 Fixtures